Steve2608/Computational-Data-Analytics/reports/UE1/report1.md

 > - *Compare the accuracy estimates obtained in this way with the estimates from the previous task.
 In your opinion, does a smart selection of random seeds lead to a better estimation?*

 In the following, we see that the 5x2 CV results in large differences in accuracy compared to our preferred validation methods from before.
-Only the results for the unbalanced dataset are the same, as the learned ruleset is possibly exactly the same for all validation methods due to the highly skewed class distribution.
+Only the results for the unbalanced dataset are the same, as the learned ruleset is possibly the same for all validation methods due to the highly skewed class distribution.

 | Fold  | Dataset       | 1x5 CV  | 1x10 CV | 1x20 CV | LOOCV   | Self    | 10x10 CV | 5x2 CV |
 |-------|---------------|---------|---------|---------|---------|---------|---------|---------|